Why Event Naming Matters

 The pattern is simple:

-Action_Object, with parameters doing the heavy lifting.
+Action_Object, with parameters adding the detail.

-Debugging Tip: Use DebugView Before You Regret It
+Debugging Tip: Use DebugView

 Before you push events live, test in DebugView: